yellowbyte/Reverse-Engineering-Journal/contents/tools/IDA_Tips.md

 ---
 #### *<p align='center'> Addresses Shown In IDA </p>*
 ---
-* When IDA loads a binary, it simulates a mapping of the file in memory.
+* When IDA loads an executable binary, it simulates a mapping of the executable in memory.
 The addresses shown in IDA are the virtual memory addresses and not offsets of the binary file on disk
+* The addresses shown in a debugger will not match the addresses shown in IDA if ASLR is enabled
 <div align='center'>
 <img src="https://github.com/yellowbyte/reverse-engineering-reference-manual/blob/master/images/tools/IDA_Tips/ida_va_instr.PNG">
 <p align='center'><sub><strong>IDA displaying 4 instructions along with their respective virtual addresses</strong></sub></p>